viktorsapozhok/kubernetes-cronjob-tutorial/README.md

 ```

 To push our docker image to the registry, it has to be tagged with the server address `vanillacontainerregistry.azurecr.io`.
 You can find the address on Azure Portal.
+Use lowercase letters in registry name to avoid some warning messages.

 ```bash
 $ docker tag app:v0 vanillacontainerregistry.azurecr.io/app:v0